Family Psychology Graduate Studies

 Family Psychology Center

-The Family Psychology Center, located on the campus of Hardin-Simmons University, offers individual, couples and family therapy; in addition, ADHD testing and other types of psychological assessments are also available.
+The Family Psychology Center, located on the campus of Hardin-Simmons University, offers individual, couples and family therapy.
 Our clientele consists of HSU students as well as individuals and families from the greater Abilene community.
-Our Center routinely receives referrals from local mental health agencies, such as MHMR, Abilene Psychiatric Hospital, and various private out-patient facilities.
+Our Center routinely receives referrals from local mental health agencies, such as MHMR, various in-patient psychiatric facilities, and various private out-patient facilities.

 The Family Psychology Center thus provides our graduate students with an extensive opportunity to gain experience in providing a wide range of clinical services.
 Beginning with their second semester in the program, our graduate students, under intensive individual, group and live supervision provided by our credentialed faculty, engage in clinical work with clients who have accessed our center.
 By the end of their graduate work in our program, our graduate students will have accumulated a minimum of 700 clinical hours, at least 250 hours of which are direct client hours.

 Alumni Comments About Program